CanJayCode/Rentless/replit.md

   - Maintains all existing functionality including carry-forward logic
   - Requires Firestore API to be enabled in Google Cloud Console

-- **2025-01-16**: Deployed to Firebase Hosting (rentless-38f72)
-  - Frontend successfully deployed to https://rentless-38f72.web.app
-  - Firebase Functions configured for backend API deployment
-  - Fixed TypeScript compilation errors in functions code
+- **2025-01-17**: Migrated project from Replit Agent to Replit environment
+  - Fixed Firebase hosting configuration to use correct build directory (dist/public)
+  - Created comprehensive deployment scripts and guides
-  - Added proper CORS configuration for frontend-backend communication
+  - Added proper HTML title and meta tags for SEO
-  - Configured project for Firebase Hosting instead of Replit deployment
+  - Prepared project for seamless Firebase deployment with hosting and functions
+  - All dependencies installed and project running successfully in Replit
+  - Created troubleshooting guide for blank page issues on Firebase hosting